mianmianguo2020/Work-Day-Scheduler/README.md

 * The URL of the deployed application. https://mianmianguo2020.github.io/Work-Day-Scheduler/"

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project. https://github.com/mianmianguo2020/Work-Day-Scheduler
+* The URL of the GitHub repository. https://github.com/mianmianguo2020/Work-Day-Scheduler